tendermint/tendermint/docs/tendermint-core/README.md

 # Overview

-This section dives into the internals of Tendermint the implementation.
+This section dives into the internals of Go-Tendermint.

 - [Using Tendermint](./using-tendermint.md)
 - [Running in Production](./running-in-production.md)